AbdullahYousaf-13/JavaScript/README.md

 #### Explanation

-- No req for specifying dataTypes
+- No req for specifying data types
 - Has dynamic types as it can change

 ---